Accounting Cost Behavior

 5. Step-variable costs

-Step-variable costs are costs that stay fixed over a range of activity, and then change after this range is overcome.
+Step-variable costs are costs that stay fixed over a range of activity and then change after this range is overcome.
 In other words, these costs change in increments.

-Step-variable costs include characteristic of both variable and fixed costs in a way that (a) step-variable costs do change as production level changes, althrough (b) step-variable costs change only when a production level (range of activity) is overcome.
-Within that range of activity, step-variable costs remain fixed.
+Step-variable costs include characteristic of both variable and fixed costs in a way that (a) step-variable costs do change as production level changes, and (b) step-variable costs change only when a production level (range of activity) is overcome.
+Within that range of activity step-variable costs remain fixed.
 The major differences between step-variable costs and fixed costs are that step-variable costs are changed by activity (rather than by a management decision) and step-variable costs are more easily changed compared to fixed costs.

 Illustration 9: Step-variable cost graph